👋🏼 Hello there, I’m Raja!

 Guide: Prof. Rufin VanRullen, VanRullen Lab

-- Working on a transformer‑based semi‑supervised approach for multimodal learning through Global Workspace Theory
+• Developing a transformer-based semi-supervised framework for multimodal learning grounded in the principles of the Global Workspace Theory (GWT).

 Multimodal Mixup Contrastive Learning for Multimodal Classification | Research Project, Monash University & IIT Bombay